 And today’s guest post comes from one such good friend that I’ve gotten to know well over the past 6 years because of his awesome websites (one of which actually helped me sell my first product, the iStash), his crazy photography skills, and so much more.

 Andy Feliciotti of Awesome Stuff to Buy is a man of many talents.
-He’s a Washington, D.C. based web designer and WordPress developer by trade that’s worked on building everything from eCommerce websites to the online presence of restaurant chains.
+He’s a Washington, D.C. based web designer and WordPress developer by trade that’s worked on using everything from eCommerce website builders to creating the online presence for restaurant chains.
 He runs a five-figure website on the side, Awesome Stuff to Buy, which he’s talking about today.

 From here on out, I’m going to turn this over to Andy so he can share his story and break down everything he’s done to grow his main affiliate site (Awesome Stuff to Buy) well into the thousands of dollars in monthly side income.

 Always remember too, that when you publish a post on your blog containing affiliate links (like this post does), you’re required to have a disclaimer like this one here:

 Please note that some of the links below are affiliate links and at no additional cost to you, I may earn a commission.
 Know that I only recommend products, tools, services and learning resources I’ve personally used and believe are genuinely helpful, not because of the small commissions I make if you decide to purchase them.
 Most of all, I would never advocate for buying something that you can’t afford or that you’re not yet ready to implement.